Puketāpapa: Motorway and cycleway

-Since 2009 State Highway 20 has passed close to the maunga.
-The effects of the new motorway on the maunga had been the subject of significant discussion, and a major mitigation package had been proposed to reduce the impact of the motorway (and the continuation of the Waikaraka Cycleway that runs parallel to it).
+Since 2009 State Highway 20 has passed close to the mountain.
+The effects of the new motorway on the mountain had been the subject of significant discussion, and a major mitigation package had been proposed to reduce the impact of the motorway (and the continuation of the Waikaraka Cycleway that runs parallel to it).
 The funding of this mitigation and the missing cycleway section was briefly in doubt in 2009, when a cost blowout to $2 million was criticised by local residents after Auckland Council had set aside $1.6 million.
 Cycling advocates from Cycle Action Auckland, the Mount Roskill Community Board Chairman Richard Barter and Councillor John Lister however noted various elements unrelated to the cycleway that had driven up the cost, such as a toilet block, bluestone walls, extensive landscaping and artwork, much of it related to Winstone Park itself, or the effects of the motorway.
 The cycle-path section itself was priced at only $300,000.
 The path section was finished after six months of construction work and it (and the park facilities) opened to the public on 25 July 2010.

 Treaty settlement

 In the 2014 Treaty of Waitangi settlement between the Crown and the Tāmaki Collective, ownership of the 14 Tūpuna Maunga of Tāmaki Makaurau / Auckland, was vested to the collective.
 The legislation specified that the land be held in trust "for the common benefit of Ngā Mana Whenua o Tāmaki Makaurau and the other people of Auckland".
 The Tūpuna Maunga o Tāmaki Makaurau Authority or Tūpuna Maunga Authority (TMA) is the co-governance organisation established to administer the 14 Tūpuna Maunga.
-Auckland Council manages the Tūpuna Maunga under the direction of the TMA.
+Auckland Council manages the mountain under the direction of the TMA.

-Due to its cultural and archaeological significance, the upper part of the tihi (summit) was grassed in 2018, and is permanently closed to private motor vehicles.
+Due to its cultural and archaeological significance, the upper part of the summit was grassed in 2018, and is permanently closed to private motor vehicles.